wilsonodk/AwesomeInfoBar/README.md

 ### Soul Gems
 Displays the number of soul gems in your inventory.

+### Stolen
+Displays the count of stolen items in your inventory.

 ### Weapon Charge
 Displays a warning when a weapon needs to be charged.